GianlucaPrincipini/oxidoc/README.md

 This project is mostly a **devlog**, a learning journey into storage engines, LSM-trees, binary formats, database internals, client/server architectures... and all the fun (and pain) behind building a database from scratch.

 It’s not meant to be production-ready.
-If anything, it's meant to oxidize gracefully. 🧡🦀

 ---